tasuki/sbs-ttc/ttc/1993-addis-lombardo.md

 ## 72

 When people are not in awe of power, Power becomes great.
 Do not intrude into their homes, Do not make their lives weary.
-If you do not weary them, They will not becoem weary of you.
+If you do not weary them, They will not become weary of you.
 Therefore the Sage Has self-knowledge without self-display, Self-love without personal pride, Rejects one, accepts the other.

 ## 73